-Light Blues and Greens are cool & can make a room feel bigger, where from the other side of the spectrum Reds and Oranges are warm and can make a room seem closer.
+Light Blues and Greens are cool & can make a room feel bigger, where the other side of the spectrum Reds and Oranges are warm and can make a room seem closer.

 Horizontal surfaces, including Benchtops, Shelving, strip Handles and Head Mouldings can be used to introduce some "drama" to your colour scheme.